 The most popular sports on Pern are races — foot, runnerbeast, and sailboat.
 Archery and wrestling are the next most common, followed by swimming and weight lifting.
 Group sports, such as ball games, are played by children with no set teams.
 Very young children play “Hop It”, similar to Hop-scotch.
 There are no combat sports.

-There is no religion on Pern so celebrations are called “gathers” instead of “holidays”.
+There is no religion on Pern.
+Celebrations are called “gathers” instead of “holidays”.

-Gathers are held at the end of each season.
-Spring Gather features music, dance, and romance.
-Summer Gather focuses on sports and competition.
-Autumn Gather features trading, wine, and fancy foods.
-Winter Gather centers around storytelling, building friendships, and mending old feuds.
-The Autumn Gather is the largest, followed by Spring.
-The Summer and Winter Gathers are small affairs held only in major Holds.
+Gathers are held at the great Holds during the last week of Spring and Autumn.
+Spring Gather features music, dance, sports, and romance.
+Autumn Gather features trading, wine, storytelling, and mending old feuds.
+Autumn Gather is the largest.

 Birthing Day is celebrated in the Holds and Halls, while Impression Day is celebrated by dragonriders in the Weyrs.